emoods/SpotiGrab/README.md

-# SpotiGrab (fork of https://spotifyrecorder.codeplex.com/)  thx to the hard work!
+# SpotiGrab is a fork of https://spotifyrecorder.codeplex.com/  thx for the hard work!

 SpotiGrab is a simple spotify recorder for windows (.net 4).
-Is records the output directly.
-No Stereo Mix Device for recording is needed.
+It records the output directly so there is no Stereo Mix Device f  needed for recording.
-Is uses lame encoder to convert to mp3.

-It supports a simple way to skip songs that are below a certain length to remove commercials